-Jiangxi boasts some of the most amazing lush vegetation and beautiful mountains of China, but with few exceptions, by lacking nationally famous historical sights and having been one of the poorer provinces for some time, it’s not a place many think of when choosing a place to visit.
+Jiangxi boasts some of the most amazing lush vegetation and beautiful mountains of China, but with few exceptions, by lacking nationally famous historical sights and having been one of the poorer provinces for some time, it’s not a place much think of when choosing a place to visit.

 But if you’ve ever tried traveling to the Summer Palace, Tai Shan, Huang Shan, or Jiuzhaigou, especially during holiday season, you’ve definitely wished fewer people knew about those places.
 So when you visit the scenic spots in Jiangxi, not only are you less likely to be wasting precious holiday time stuck waiting in lines, but your money will go much farther.